Excello-cz/netdata-plugins/README.md

 ## svstat.plugin

 `svstat.plugin` is a netdata external plugin.
 It detects presence of a [daemontools](http://cr.yp.to/daemontools.html) by changing working directory to `/service`.
-The plugin collects uptime or downtime, respectively, in positive or negative number of seconds since last change of the service.
+The plugin collects uptime and downtime in seconds since last change of the service and up/down state.
 The information is gathered from `supervise/status` file in similar manner as [svstat](http://cr.yp.to/daemontools/svstat.html) does, however, the file is accessible only for root by default (This is feature of [supervise](http://cr.yp.to/daemontools/supervise.html) program), therefore `svstat.plugin` has to have `suid` flag set or `CAP_DAC_READ_SEARCH` capability on linux.

 The plugin skips all subdirectories starting with `.` character.